-With regard to the Company's pension plan, the Company has assumed, based upon high quality corporate bond yields with similar maturities as the benefit obligation, AA rated or higher, that its assumed discount rate will be 4.00% as of June 30, 2014, which is lower than the assumed discount rate of 4.50% as of June 30, 2013.
+With regard to the Company's pension plan, the Company has assumed, based upon high quality corporate bond yields with similar maturities as the benefit obligation, AA rated or higher, that its assumed discount rate will be 4.00% as of June 30, 2015, which is the same as the assumed discount rate of 4.00% as of June 30, 2014.
 The Company's management conducts an analysis which includes a review of plan asset investments and projected future performance of those investments to determine the plan's assumed long-term rate of return.
 The assumed long-term rate of return of 5.25% on assets is applied to the market-related value of plan assets at the end of the previous year.
 This produces the expected return on plan assets that is included in annual pension income or expense for the current year.
 The cumulative difference between this expected return and the actual return on plan assets is deferred and amortized into pension income or expense over future periods.
-Since the value of the Company's pension assets at fiscal year-end 2014 was less than the accumulated pension benefit obligation, the Company recorded \$250,656 as a non-cash adjustment to other comprehensive income/(loss) in stockholders' equity and increased its long-term pension liability by \$250,656.
-In fiscal year 2013, the Company recorded \$298,719 as a non-cash adjustment to other comprehensive loss in stockholders' equity and decreased its long-term pension liability by \$298,719.
+Since the value of the Company's pension assets at fiscal year-end 2015 was less than the accumulated pension benefit obligation, the Company recorded \$85,363 as a non-cash adjustment to other comprehensive income/(loss) in stockholders' equity and decreased its long-term pension liability by \$85,363.
+In fiscal year 2014, the Company recorded \$250,656 as a non-cash adjustment to other comprehensive income/(loss) in stockholders' equity and increased its long-term pension liability by \$250,656.
 These changes to other comprehensive loss did not affect net income and are recorded net of deferred taxes.
-See Note 7 of the Notes to Financial Statements for additional pension disclosures.
+See Note6 of the Notes to Financial Statements for additional pension disclosures.